 My husband and I spent the Thanksgiving holiday with my family in southeastern Virginia.
-Needless to say, I went birding several times while there and every time I did I saw a yellow-bellied sapsucker.
+I went birding several times while there and always saw a yellow-bellied sapsucker.

 When I told my husband this was the Best Bird on my outings he remarked that it has the sort of name you'd invent for fiction.
-Imagine a British comedy in which a bird watcher (a.k.a. "twitcher") arrives for tea and discusses the bird he'd like to see on his trip to America.
+Imagine a British comedy in which a twitcher (the British name for bird watchers) arrives for tea and discusses the bird he wants to see on his trip to America.
 "Yellow-bellied sapsucker," he says.
-Right.
 Everyone laughs.

 Weird as it seems this woodpecker is well named.
-Mostly black, white and red he has a yellow wash on his belly and he eats sap.
+Mostly black, white and red he has a yellow wash on his belly and he sips sap.

 Sap sipping alone would not have won my Best Bird award last weekend.
-What impressed me was the cavalier way in which one of them ate poison ivy berries, tossing them in the air and catching them in his beak.
+What impressed me was the cavalier way that a sapsucker ate poison ivy berries, tossing them in the air and catching them in his beak.

 Today is one of the heaviest travel days in the U.S. so I thought it an appropriate time to tell you that the roads may be congested overhead as well.
 That's because birds sometimes use them for navigation.